 During a handover, transition from RRC_INACTIVE to RRC_CONNECTED or RRC re-establishment from a gNB node not supporting PDU Set based handling to a gNB node supporting PDU Set based handling, the target/new serving gNB node may receive unmarked PDU(s) (i.e. PDU(s) without PDU Set Information Container) forwarded from the source/last serving gNB, node and marked PDU(s) (i.e. PDU(s) with PDU Set Information Container) from UPF, how the target/new serving gNB node handles the marked and unmarked PDUs for the same QoS flow is up to implementation.

+16.15.Y Measurement Gaps

+To enable the transmission and reception during some of the measurements gaps configured for RRM measurements, the possibility to cancel a particular measurement gap occasion explicitly via DCI is introduced.

+In addition, the UE may provide in uplink assistance information a ratio of gap occasions per measurement gap that is recommended for cancellation.

 End of Changes